Table of Contents[Hide][Show]

 It’s actually available on Windows, Linux & Mac systems, so you can create high-quality videos regardless of which system you’re using.

 Lightworks is a non-linear video editing software.
-Which pretty much just means you’re going to have to get used to how it works to harness its extensive power & capabilities.
+This pretty much just means you’re going to have to get used to how it works to harness its extensive power & capabilities.
 Once you’ve gotten over some of the learning curve involved, you’ll be able to create videos that you would only imagine could be made with higher-end editing software like Premiere Pro or Final Cut.

 The catch?
 The free version only allows for exporting in 720p.